 Posts Tagged Wellness

-Most people understand the negative effects improper sleep quantity can have on their daily activities.
-We’ve all heard a fellow employee say how they just need their five or six hours per night to function well the next day.
+We’ve all heard fellow employees say that all they need is five or six hours per night to function well the next day.
 But is it enough?
 And is the quality right?

 Lifestyle-management programs can help people with, or at risk of developing, Type 2 diabetes